GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.26
+- Restore numeric membership pricing in the mobile plans endpoint and expose formatted amounts so the app no longer renders "THBNaN" labels.

 ### 0.3.25
 - Ensure the membership plans endpoint returns the correct WooCommerce product IDs by falling back to the official product slugs for each tier.